The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Abstract

 \section{Abstract}

-Missing frequency channels pose a problem for estimating $P(k_\perp, k_\parallel)$ the redshifted 21-cm power spectrum (PS) from radio-interferometric visibility data.
-This is particularly severe for the Murchison Widefield Array (MWA), which has a periodic pattern of missing channels that introduce spikes along $k_\parallel$.
+Missing frequency channels pose a problem in estimating the redshifted 21-cm power spectrum $P(k_\perp,k_\parallel)$ from radio-interferometric visibility data.
+This is particularly severe for the Murchison Widefield Array (MWA), which has a periodic pattern of missing channels that introduces spikes along $k_\parallel$.
 The Tracking Tapered Gridded Estimator (TTGE) overcomes this by first correlating the visibilities in the frequency domain to estimate the multi-frequency angular power spectrum (MAPS) $C_\ell(\Delta\nu)$ that has no missing frequency separation $\Delta\nu$.
-We perform a Fourier transform along $\Delta\nu$ to estimate $P(k_\perp, k_\parallel)$.
-Considering our earlier work, simulations demonstrate that the TTGE can estimate $P(k_\perp, k_\parallel)$ without any artifacts due to the missing channels.
-However, the spikes were still found to persist for the actual data, which is foreground-dominated.
-The current work presents a detailed investigation considering both simulations and actual data.
-We find that the spikes arise due to a combination of the missing channels and the strong spectral dependence of the foregrounds.
-Based on this, we propose and demonstrate a technique to mitigate the spikes.
-Applying this, we find the values of $P(k_\perp, k_\parallel)$ in the region $0.004 \leq k_\perp \leq 0.048 \, {\rm Mpc^{-1}}$ and $k_\parallel > 0.35 \, {\rm Mpc^{-1}}$ to be consistent with zero within the expected statistical fluctuations.
-We obtain the $2\sigma$ upper limit of $\Delta_{\rm UL}^2(k) =(918.17)^2 \, {\rm mK^2}$ at $k=0.404 \, {\rm Mpc^{-1}}$ for the mean squared brightness temperature fluctuations of the $z=8.2$ epoch of reionization (EoR) 21-cm signal.
-This upper limit is from just $\sim 17$ minutes of observation for a single pointing direction.
+We perform a Fourier transform along $\Delta\nu$ to estimate $P(k_\perp,k_\parallel)$.
+Simulations demonstrate that the TTGE can estimate $P(k_\perp,k_\parallel)$ without any artifacts due to missing channels.
+However, the spikes persist for the actual foreground-dominated data.
+A detailed investigation, considering both simulations and actual data, reveals that the spikes originate from a combination of the missing channels and the strong spectral dependence of the foregrounds.
+We propose and demonstrate a technique to mitigate the spikes.
+Applying this, we find the values of $P(k_\perp,k_\parallel)$ in the region $0.004 \leq k_\perp \leq 0.048\,{\rm Mpc^{-1}}$ and $k_\parallel > 0.35 \,{\rm Mpc^{-1}}$ to be consistent with zero within the expected statistical fluctuations.
+We obtain the $2\sigma$ upper limit of $\Delta_{\rm UL}^2(k)=(934.60)^2\,{\rm mK^2}$ at $k=0.418\,{\rm Mpc^{-1}}$ for the mean squared brightness temperature fluctuations of the $z=8.2$ epoch of reionization (EoR) 21-cm signal.
+This upper limit is from $\sim17$ minutes of observation for a single pointing direction.
 We expect tighter constraints when we combine all $162$ different pointing directions of the drift scan observation.